 AMY GOODMAN: This is Democracy Now!
 I’m Amy Goodman.
 “Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.”
 Those are the words of the Equal Rights Amendment, which may be heading toward ratification decades after it was first considered by the American public following a powerful hearing on Capitol Hill last week.
-Activists and lawmakers testified before a House Judiciary subcommittee in the first Congressional hearings on the ERA in more than 35 years.
-The constitutional amendment was approved by Congress in 1972 and was ratified by 35 states over the next decade, three states short of the required total needed by a 1982 deadline.
+Activists and lawmakers testified before a House Judiciary subcommittee in the first congressional hearings on the ERA in more than 35 years.
+The constitutional amendment was approved by Congress in 1972 and was ratified by 35 states over the next decade—three states short of the required total needed by a 1982 deadline.
 Nevada and Illinois have since ratified the amendment.
 A bill by Congressmember Jackie Speier would eliminate the 1982 deadline, leaving the ERA just one state away from becoming a part of the U.S. Constitution.
 This is actor and activist Patricia Arquette speaking at the hearing.

-AMY GOODMAN: For more, we’re joined by the co-presidents and CEOs of the ERA Coalition/Fund for Women’s Equality, Carol Jenkins and Jessica Neuwirth.
+AMY GOODMAN: Well, for more, we’re joined by the co-presidents and CEOs of the ERA Coalition/Fund for Women’s Equality, Carol Jenkins and Jessica Neuwirth.
 Jessica Neuwirth is also the author of the book Equal Means Equal: Why the Time for an Equal Rights Amendment Is Now.

 CAROL JENKINS: Well, two things.
-The Coalition is now working on two ways forward to the ERA being ratified.
-One is we need the 38th state.
+The coalition is now working on two ways forward to the ERA being ratified.
+One is, we need the 38th state.
 We think we’re very close to that.
-We got as far as 37 and a half states.
+We got as far as 37-and-a-half states.
 Virginia’s Senate passed it; the House denied it.
-So we call that getting as close as you can get, without getting there.
-We think Virginia will be the next possibility for us as well.
-There is an election in November, and if they manage to turn the state blue, they could take up the ERA again in January.
+So we call that getting as close as you can get without getting there.
+We think Virginia will be the next possibility for us, as well.
+There’s an election in November, and if they manage to turn the state blue, they could take up the ERA again in January.
 So we’re just that close.
 The other states, 13 unratified states, all working for that.

 AMY GOODMAN: Jessica Neuwirth, you have been organizing and writing about this for decades.
 Explain the history of the Equal Rights Amendment, especially for young people who may have no idea what this is all about.

-JESSICA NEUWIRTH: I was in college when the 1982 deadline passed, so I wasn’t an active part, actually, of the first wave of ERA activism in the 1970s.
+JESSICA NEUWIRTH: Well, I was in college when the 1982 deadline passed, so I wasn’t an active part, actually, of the first wave of ERA activism in the 1970s.
 But really it goes all the way back to 1923, right after women got the right to vote in 1920, and Alice Paul and others drafted the Equal Rights Amendment.
 It was introduced in 1923, finally passed in 1972.
 I think there’s just a long history of movement.
 And it came so close—even in 1982, just three states.
 And if you talk to people who were active then, it was literally just a handful of votes in a couple of states that made the difference.

-AMY GOODMAN: So let me go to the testimony, the hearing that took place last week.
+AMY GOODMAN: So, let me go to the testimony, the hearing that took place last week.
 I want to go to the House Judiciary Committee hearing.
 In her opening remarks, Kathleen Sullivan said the U.S. Constitution is exceptional in not including a gender equality clause.

 KATHLEEN SULLIVAN: The United States Constitution, the world’s oldest written constitution, is also the only major written constitution in the world that lacks a provision declaring that men and women are equal.
 And now is the chance to correct that omission, that stain, that embarrassment about our Constitution, through the ratification by just one more state of the 1972 amendment.
 Just to give some examples, the French constitution provides that the law guarantees to the women in all spheres rights equal to those of men.
 The German constitution provides that men and women have equal rights, and that nobody shall be prejudiced or favored because of their sex.
-The Constitution of India provides that the state shall not discriminate against any citizen on grounds of sex.
+The constitution of India provides that the state shall not discriminate against any citizen on grounds of sex.
 And every written constitution promulgated since World War II contains a sex equality provision.

 AMY GOODMAN: How is it possible that the ERA hasn’t been passed, Carol Jenkins?
 Talk about that history.
-And what polls do you have showing how many Americans—what percentage of Americans support this?
+And what polls do you have showing how many Americans, what percentage of Americans, support this?

 AMY GOODMAN: What states are you focusing on, if it’s just one state away?

 CAROL JENKINS: If it’s just one state away, we’re looking at Virginia.
-Louisiana has a possibility.
-Arizona.
-They all say—and we put it in the terms of there is the math and there is the magic.
-The math in many instances is against us just by a little bit, or by a lot.
-But magically, what could happen if a person who has not supported the ERA suddenly wakes up and says, “It’s time for this to happen.
+Louisiana has a possibility, Arizona.
+They all say—and we put it in the terms of there is the math and there’s the magic.
+You know, the math, in many instances, is against us just by a little bit or by a lot.
+But magically, what could happen if a person who has not supported the ERA suddenly wakes up and says, “You know, it’s time for this to happen.
 It’s just unconscionable that the Constitution of the United States does not include women.”

-AMY GOODMAN: Can you talk about intersectionality and the ERA?
-The importance of African-American leadership around the ERA?
+AMY GOODMAN: Can you talk about intersectionality and the ERA, the importance of African-American leadership around the ERA?

 AMY GOODMAN: Jessica Neuwirth, how does the ERA address transgender discrimination?

 AMY GOODMAN: Let me go back to 1976.
-This is Good Morning America hosting a debate between Phyllis Schlafly and Betty Friedan, on the Equal Rights Amendment.
-This is conservative activist Schlafly, who was at the time the chairwoman of the Stop ERA campaign.
+This is Good Morning America hosting a debate between Phyllis Schlafly and Betty Friedan on the Equal Rights Amendment.
+This is conservative activist Schlafly, who was at the time the chairwoman of the ”STOP ERA” campaign.

 AMY GOODMAN: So that’s Phyllis Schlafly.
 You’re smiling right now.